STFUjs/STFU/README.md

 <H3>01{0,1} Connected Control Symbol 🤯</H3>

 011 The next in sequence is part of this Control
-010 The next in sequence is NOT part of a Control, it's data!
+010 The next in sequence is NOT part of a Control, it's Wrapped Information!

 <H3>01x{0,1} Wrap ON|OFF Condition 💡{🌑,🌕}</H3>

 01x1 Wrapper ON 🌕
 01x0 Wrapper OFF 🌑

 These have all the information necessary to accurately represent all forms of knowledge and structure.

-The most simple form is 0101(🤪)0100 indicating Wrapper ON🌕, Wrapper OFF🌑.
+The most simple form is 0101(〰️)0100 indicating Wrapper ON🌕, Wrapper OFF🌑.

-010🌕 Whatevers 〰️{Expander, Control Symbol, Packed Bits} 010🌑
+010🌕 Whatevers 〰️{Expanders, Control Symbols, Packed Bits} 010🌑

 The same for Connected Control Symbols:
-01🤯1(〰️)0100 in a Declared structure
+01🤯1(〰️)01🤯0 in a Declared structure

+The next symbol could be an unconnected wrapper with Whatevers inside!

 01🤯🌕(〰️)01🤯🌑 where the 🌑 OFF Control Symbol may also have stuff inside.

 ON🌕 and 🌑OFF sequences ALWAYS have matching Symbol type, off can have more stuff in the Connected Control System too! 🤯

-The next 3i "4 bits" of STFU8 have Logical Direction and types too!
+The next 3i "4 bits" of STFU8 have ↕️ Logical Direction and types too!

 <!--
 <H3>"STFU4": STFU3i Control Symbols</H3>